h0ngcha0/liuhongchao.github.io/_posts/2018-11-01-thoughts-on-ralph-merkle-dao-democracy.md

 collectively achieving meaningful goals.
 Proof of work in Bitcoin is a typical example: each mining machine just computes pointless hash values but as a whole it secures the entire network and gives its open permissionless nature.
 One could make the same argument to animal reproduction mechanisms.
-Perhaps the reason that many things work brilliantly at the macro is because they are stupidly simple at the micro level.
+Perhaps the reason that many things work brilliantly at the macro level is because they are stupidly simple at the micro level.
 It does feel like this pattern captures something fundamental, but I have yet to find a way to articulate it.
 For me, this is the most interesting point in Merkle's paper.